-The Hobbit Battle of the Five Armies
+Deep Focus: The Hobbit: The Battle of the 5 Armies

 Peter Jackson’s final movie in his Hobbit trilogy has the wiry elegance of elves, the robust craftsmanship of dwarves, the whimsical bonhomie of hobbits, and the spellbinding poetry of wizards.
 It’s elating to see these characters in action—and tough to bid them farewell.
 The Hobbit: An Unexpected Journey and The Hobbit: The Desolation of Smaug didn’t entrance critics: in Jackson’s Middle Earth sextet, these films were viewed as the awkward younger brothers to Jackson’s Lord of the Rings.
 But The Hobbit: The Battle of the Five Armies is so beautifully wrought and unpredictably cathartic that it should compel even skeptics to reconsider Jackson’s previous films about the reluctant Hobbit hero Bilbo Baggins (Martin Freeman) and the quest he shares with dwarves to reclaim their Lonely Mountain and its ancestral treasures from the fearsome dragon Smaug.
 I’m a fan of all these movies.
 Whenever I have a spare six hours, I aim to take a second look at the first two just to make sure I didn’t miss anything.
 That’s how seductively Jackson has woven multiple themes and motifs into this penetrating wrap-up of Bilbo Baggins’s saga.